Grace is a Christian alternative worship community/network.

 Grace has always been about mission, but our sense of what that means has changed over the years.
 At the beginning we hoped that creative worship events would appeal directly to the unchurched, as well as the dechurched and the disaffected still within churches.
 We wanted to encourage and resource others who were on similar journeys, in gratitude at how we had been encouraged and resourced, so we took early advantage of the internet to publish and connect.
 We created worship events for youthwork conferences, festivals such as Greenbelt, and even individual churches, to inspire people to try it for themselves.

 In doing all this we found ourselves, ironically, on a mission to the Church.
 We have a constant stream of ecclesiastical visitors from around the globe, studying what we do and how we do it and taking it back to their own churches and denominations.
 It wasn't the mission we expected to have, but we've embraced it as the one we were given.

 At the same time, Grace supports and inspires us in our personal mission activities - working or being involved in charities and Christian organisations, social justice, arts and media, education and many other places including everyday life.
 Grace is a space where we can explore the issues that we care about, and develop creative responses.
 It gives us an unusual story we can tell about God and the Church.

 This is the most public face of Grace.
 It only happens once a month because it takes at least a month to create each service!
 The discussion, study and creative work involved in making each service is a big part of how we grow as Christians and as a community.
 See also:

-Grace Monday meeting (monthly)
+Grace planning meeting (monthly)